‘Days Of Our Lives’ Ron Carlivati Breaks Down The Tragic Shooting And What It Means For Salemites

 JJ’s party for Lani turns out to be a disaster.
 After receiving a call that someone broke into a warehouse, JJ asked the suspicious character to stop.
 In the ruckus, JJ fired a gun.
 To everyone’s surprise, the man turned out to be Theo.

 Abe will be furious after receiving a call, and he will not be open to explanations.
 Meanwhile, JJ’s official status is on leave and Hope will inform him that there will be an investigation.
-Seeing his son struggle to stay alive will make Abe furious, and Days of Our Lives spoilers tease he will continue to blame the DiMeras for this incident.
+Seeing his son struggle to stay alive will make Abe furious, and Days of our Lives spoilers tease he will continue to blame the DiMeras for this incident.
 Lani will try to make Abe see reason, and she knows JJ was just doing his job.
-Meanwhile, spoilers reveal JJ will go over the shooting in detail and, he will remember something important.
+Meanwhile, spoilers reveal JJ will go over the shooting in detail, and he will remember something important.

 Carlivati On JJ’s Complex Situation

-Carlivati revealed he wanted to tell a serious story which could pull in other characters in Days of Our Lives.
-According to him, the latest twist in Days of Our Lives will reveal who the audience truly cares about between the two characters.
+Carlivati revealed he wanted to tell a serious story which could pull in other characters in Days of our Lives.
+According to him, the latest twist in Days of our Lives will reveal who the audience truly cares about between the two characters.
 He also teased emotional scenes in the aftermath.
-The town will take sides after the incident, and he expects a lot of reaction from Days of Our Lives fans.
+The town will take sides after the incident, and he expects a lot of reaction from Days of our Lives fans.

 JJ was not exactly wrong for shooting Theo.
 He had no idea it was Theo after all.
 Even if he made the shot without intending to harm Theo, the incident will be a big issue for Jennifer, Abe, and the entire police force.

-Days of Our Lives spoilers tease things will be complicated in the upcoming weeks.
+Days of our Lives spoilers tease things will be complicated in the upcoming weeks.
 Lani will be in a difficult position since JJ just shot her brother.
 Hope also needs to deal with this issue after taking over her new position, and this could affect her relationship with Rafe.
 JJ’s career is also on the line.

 In the latest #DAYS, Rafe and Sami get shocking news about Will.https://t.co/70zOJaOWU0 pic.twitter.com/KJha7e1GQE